25th Jul 2018 | Canadian Open

 A handful of players have made the trip from Royal Birkdale to Ontario for the Canadian Open.
 We look at the trends of past winners

 The Canadian Open returns to Glen Abbey Golf Club, a more regular stop on the rotation.
-Measuring 7,253 yards, it has four par 5s and the average winning score of the last five editions is -14.
+Measuring 7,253 yards, it has four par 5s and the average winning score of the last four editions is -17.

-Glen Abbey has hosted the Canadian Open six times since 2004 and therefore we have enough data so see trends emerge.
+Glen Abbey has hosted the Canadian Open in four of the last five years and some weak trends emerge.

 Top-60 in par 4 scoring